 Most hailstones are about the size of peas.
 The heaviest one in the United States was the size of a cantaloupe and fell on Kansas in 1970.
 Large hailstones can break windows and dent cars.
 A farmer’s crops can be destroyed from hail in minutes.
 Hail is transparent or partially opaque in color.

 Hailstones do not have a perfectly round shape because the warmer temperatures below a cloud cause some of the ice to melt.
 Hail can fall during violent thunderstorms in the summer.
 Even though the summer air is warm, hail can make its way to the ground as ice without melting completely if it is large enough.

 You might also be interested in:

 Sleet forms when a partially melted snowflake or raindrop turns back into ice as it is falling through the air.
-Sleet starts out in the clouds as a snowflake or a raindrop.
-If it starts out as a snowflake,...more
+Sleet starts out in a cloud as a snowflake or a raindrop.
+It may be a snowflake or a raindrop,...more